GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 All files still have their original names.
 However, feel free to modify their names if necessary to identify them more easily.
 ```

-## Part 1: Indicator Processing

-### Task
-This first part of the exercise will prepare the data in order to serve as indicator values.
-We will work on vulnerability indicators and to calculate the vulnerability index, we will finally join all the relevant data using spatial geodataprocessing into a single vector layer.

 1. Load the Somalia district boundaries (admin level 2) (`som_admbnda_adm2_ocha_20230308.shp`) and the Healhsites Somalia (`WHO_health_sites.shp)  into QGIS.